hauptmedia/docker-phpmyadmin/README.md

 `PMA_ABSOLUTE_URI` Sets here the complete URL (with full path) to your phpMyAdmin installation's directory

+`ALLOW_THIRD_PARTY_FRAMING` Setting this to true allows phpMyAdmin to be included inside a frame, and is a potential security hole allowing cross-frame scripting attacks or clickjacking.

 `SERVER_$i_HOST` The hostname or IP address of your $i-th MySQL-server

 `SERVER_$i_PORT` The port-number of your $i-th MySQL-server.
 Default is 3306